 Self-attested ID proof of Members and Directors- (Anyone out of the following -Valid Passport/Voter ID/Aadhar Card/Valid Driving License)

 Self-attested Address Proof of Members and Directors and Should Not be Older than 2 Months (Anyone out of the following – Bank Statement/Electricity Bill/Telephone Bill/Mobile Bill)

 2-2 Passport Size Colored Photos of Members and Directors.

 NOC from the Owner of Property/Property Papers (Title Deed)/Utility Bill (Either Electricity Bill or Mobile Bill or Telephone Bill) (Should Not be Older than 2 Months)

 2. Requirement of Information:

 Authorized and Paid-up Share Capital of the Proposed Company and Number of Shares Subscribed by Members.

 Explanation: A Company can be started with the minimum capital of Rs.
-500000/- and 10 members and shall be treated as a private company.
+500000/- and 10 members and shall be treated as a Public company.

 Process of Registration

 The Ministry of Corporate Affairs vides its notification dated 18th February 2020 effective from 23rd February 2020 has further amended the Companies (Incorporation) Rules, 2014 thereby substituting the old Form INC-32 (SPICe) with web service SPICe+ along with certain other amendments.